 Take advantage of a tax relief specialist

 Tax professionals are highly recommended for those with looming tax problems.
 Their core function is to take a look at your current financial situation and assist you in making the correct choices in regards to your current tax problem.
 The utilization of services of a tax professional will save you money and time.

 The most frequent settlement method is an installment agreement.
 The IRS considers those with these agreements in good standing providing they maintain their monthly payments.
 This means making sure they are paid on time and you pay the least minimum amount required.

 For individuals whose financial situation makes it impossible to meet the monthly requirements of an installment agreement, this settlement method is available to them.
 If you are eligible for this agreement, you are able to pay smaller monthly payments that, in total, will equal less than the complete amount due in taxes to the IRS.
 However, to be eligible, you would need to disclose your financial situation.
 Any rise in finances can mean that the IRS will increase the payment amount or even terminate the settlement agreement.

 Offer in compromise

-This method is used when you want to settle tax amounts you owe for less than what is the original owed amount.
-When a company dealing in tax settlements informs you that they will assist you in “settling for pennies on the dollar,” this is the settlement option offered.
+This method is used when you want to settle tax amounts you owe for less than what is the original owed.
+When a company dealing with tax settlements informs you that they will assist you in “settling for pennies on the dollar,” this is the settlement option they have offered.

-Get it declared that you are currently uncollectable
+Getting it declared that you are currently uncollectible

 The IRS may decide that currently, you are uncollectable.
 If this occurs, they stop every collection action they have placed against you.
 After a certain period of time, they will once again look over your financial situation to see if it has improved.
 When combined with the next settlement method, some individuals get out of paying any of their taxes.